rhevorn/shape/CONTRIBUTING.md

 acceptable at adapter boundaries, such as converting a decoded JSON number into a user-defined named numeric type, when generics alone cannot construct the value.

+Schema builders are immutable values: copy slices and maps before any write, and keep constructed schemas safe for concurrent reuse.
+Every public behavior change needs tests (`go test ./...`, `go test -race ./...`, `go vet ./...`, plus relevant fuzz or benchmark checks).

+Keep the core API explicit.
+Do not add struct-tag DSLs, hidden coercion, logging, or network behavior.
+The one intentional process default is `SetLanguage`, which is overridden by `WithLocale` on a parse context.

 The project is licensed under MIT.
 Contributions are accepted under the same license.